rishabh11336/Youtube-Subtitle/README.md

 - `README.md`: This README file.
 - `requirements.txt`: List of required Python packages.

-## Requirements

-- Python 3.6 or higher
-- Streamlit
-- PyTube
-- pydub
-- openai-whisper

 ## Example

 1. Enter the YouTube URL.
-2. Enter the desired filename.
-3. Select the Whisper AI model.
+2. Select the Whisper AI model.
-4. Click "Download and Transcribe".
+3. Click "Download and Transcribe".
-5. View and download the transcription files.
+4. View and download the transcription files.

 ## Contributing